Sweet Sacrifice

 "Sweet Sacrifice" is a song by American rock band Evanescence from their second studio album, The Open Door.
-It was released on May 25th, 2007 as the album's third single.
+It was released on May 25, 2007, as the album's third single.
 The song was written by Amy Lee and Terry Balsamo, and produced by Dave Fortman.
 It is about coming out of the abusive relationship that inspired much of Lee's writing on the debut album.
-"Sweet Sacrifice" received mostly positive reviews by critics, and was nominated for Best Hard Rock Performance at the 50th Grammy Awards.
+"Sweet Sacrifice" received generally positive reviews by critics, and was nominated for Best Hard Rock Performance at the 50th Grammy Awards.
 Its music video was directed by P.R.
 Brown.

 Background and release

 "Sweet Sacrifice" was written by Amy Lee and Terry Balsamo, with production handled by Dave Fortman.
 "All That I'm Living For" was originally chosen by the label as the album's third single, but after pressure from the band and their fandom, "Sweet Sacrifice" replaced it as the third single.
 The single was first released in Germany on May 25, 2007.